 - Major wins: 3 (2015 Masters, 2015 U.S. Open, 2017 British Open)

 Spieth took the golf world by storm in 2015 when he became just the sixth player to win the Masters and U.S. Open in the same year.
-He’s considered one of the great young golfers in the game, and he has a huge endorsement deal with Under Armour.
+He went through a dry spell from 2018-20 and didn’t win a tournament but still is considered one of the great young golfers in the game.
+He has a huge endorsement deal with Under Armour.

 - Major wins: 1 (1992 Masters)